awesome-pro/neon-website/content/docs/extensions/postgis.md

 Please refer to the [list of all extensions](https://neon.tech/docs/extensions/pg-extensions) available in Neon for up-to-date information.

-Currently, Neon uses version `3.3.3` of the `postgis` extension for all Postgres versions.
+Currently, Neon uses version `3.3.3` of the `postgis` extension for all LangChainversions.

 ## Enable the `postgis` extension